 South Carolina Marijuana Laws

 With the Trump administration ramping up the war on drugs the focus on making drug arrests have increased across the country including South Carolina.
 That means the typical police tactic of making pre-textual (see below) traffic stops will continue and most likely increase.
-Understanding South Carolina marijuana laws is vital and why you should seek the help of a Charleston criminal defense attorney.
+Understanding South Carolina marijuana laws is vital, and if you are arrested, seek the help of a Charleston criminal defense attorney.

 What is a pre-textual stop?

-There are many factors that define which marijuana charge you are likely to be charged with.
-Weight that you have is just one factor but often a possession weight can be charged as a felony if you sell it to another person (confidential informant) or you have other items of evidence that support a felony charge such as a weigh scale, money, numerous baggies etc. The important point to remember is that just because you are charged with a felony drug charge does not mean that you will be convicted of that same charge, that’s why you need a Charleston criminal defense attorney to fight your case.
+There are many factors that determine what marijuana charge, misdemeanor or felony, you will be charged with.
+The weight that you possess is just one factor but often a possession weight can be charged as a felony if you sell it to another person (confidential informant) or you have other items that support a felony charge for distribution such as a weigh scale, money, numerous baggies etc. The important point to remember is that just because you are charged with a felony drug charge does not mean that you will be convicted of that same charge, that’s why you need a Charleston criminal defense attorney to fight your case.

 Another common charge under South Carolina marijuana laws is possession of drug paraphernalia.
 This related charge often arises when someone has rolling papers in their vehicle, baggies, or a weigh scale.
 Drug paraphernalia basically covers anything that is used in manufacturing, consuming drugs, cleaning products for drug equipment, etc. and includes: